 As college graduates embark on their professional careers, they should consider the following savings strategies to help prepare them for a sound financial future.
-Like most things in life, the earlier you start planning and preparing, the more likely you will achieve your goals.
+Like most things in life, the earlier you start planning, the more likely you will achieve your goals.

 Employer-Sponsored Savings Plans

-For 2023, the maximum amount an employee may contribute to either plan is $20,500.
-Both plans may also be supplemented with an employer “match,” which can be compared to free money.
-For example, if you contribute 3 percent of your salary to a workplace plan in 2023 and you receive a 3 percent company match, you will ultimately yield 6 percent of savings for the future.
+For 2024, the maximum amount an employee may contribute to either plan is $23,000.
+Both may also be supplemented with an employer “match,” which can be compared to free money.
+For example, if you contribute 3 percent of your salary to a workplace plan in 2024 and receive a 3 percent company match, you will yield 6 percent of savings for the future.

 Individual Retirement Savings

-If your employer does not offer a retirement-savings plan, you are not out of luck.
-You can establish an Individual Retirement Account (IRA) and make annual pre-tax contributions of up to $6,000 in 2023 and defer taxes on earnings, including income and gains.
-Withdrawals taken in retirement, including those required after age 73, would be taxed as ordinary income.
+You are not out of luck if your employer does not offer a retirement savings plan.
+You can establish an Individual Retirement Account (IRA) and make annual pre-tax contributions of up to $7,000 in 2024.
+Doing so will enable you to defer taxes on earnings, including income and gains.
+Withdrawals taken in retirement, including those required after age 73 for tax years 2024 through 2032, would be taxed as ordinary income.

-Alternatively, you may establish a Roth IRA and make annual after-tax contributions of up to $7,000 in 2023.
-After turning age 59½ and owning the Roth IRA account for at least five years, your withdrawals will be free of tax.
-Withdrawals taken before this age generally are subject to tax and a 10 percent penalty.
-However, depending on the reason for your early withdrawal, you may be able to avoid the penalty.
+Alternatively, you may establish a Roth IRA with an after-tax contribution of up to $7,000 in 2024.
+After turning 59½ and owning the Roth IRA account for at least five years, your withdrawals will be tax-free.
+However, withdrawals taken before this age generally are subject to tax and a potential 10 percent penalty, depending on the reason for the withdrawal.

 Healthcare Savings Accounts

-If you have a high deductible health plan with equally high out-of-pocket costs, your employer may offer a health savings account (HSA) that is like a personal bank account funded with pre-tax dollars to pay for qualifying medical expenses today and in the future.
+If you have a high deductible health plan with equally high out-of-pocket costs, your employer may offer a health savings account (HAS) akin to a personal bank account funded with pre-tax dollars to pay for qualifying medical expenses today and in the future.
 However, unlike the money you hold in a regular bank account, the funds saved in an HSA earn tax-free interest.
-Moreover, unused account balances roll over from one year to the next, allowing you to accumulate a significant amount of savings, which you may choose to invest in the equity markets to yield potentially higher returns.
-For 2023, the maximum amount individuals may contribute to an HSA via salary deferral is $3,050.
+Unused account balances roll over from one year to the next, allowing you to accumulate significant savings that you may choose to invest in the equity markets to yield potentially higher returns.
+For 2024, the maximum amount individuals may contribute to an HSA via salary deferral is $3,200.

 Taxable Investment Accounts

-Tax-advantaged retirement accounts are critical to achieving long-term financial plans, but they do come with a broad range of limitations and restrictions.
-For greater flexibility and cash flow before you reach retirement age, you may also consider investing in the markets through a traditional investment account for which you may be liable for taxes on market gains and investment income.
+Tax-advantaged retirement accounts are critical to achieving long-term financial plans, but they come with many limitations and restrictions.
+For greater flexibility and cash flow before you reach retirement age, you may also consider investing in the markets through a traditional investment account, for which you may be liable for taxes on market gains and investment income.
 These types of investments, also referred to as brokerage accounts, lack the contribution limits and distribution requirements of retirement savings plans, allowing account owners to withdraw their money at any time, for any reason, without penalty (but not without tax liabilities).

 Working with experienced advisors, you can establish a diversified portfolio designed to

-About the Author: Brendan T. Hayes is a financial planner with Provenance Wealth Advisors (PWA), an Independent Registered Investment advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs and a registered representative with Raymond James Financial Services.
-He can be reached in the firm’s Boca Raton, Fla., office at (561) 361-2001 or via email at info@provwealth.com.
+About the Author: Brendan T. Hayes is a financial planner with Provenance Wealth Advisors (PWA), an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs and a registered representative with PWA Securities, LLC.
+He can be reached at the firm’s Fort Lauderdale, Fla., office at (954) 712-8888 or info@provwealth.com.

 401(k) plans are long-term retirement savings vehicles.
 Withdrawal of pre-tax contributions and/or earnings will be subject to ordinary income tax and, if taken prior to age 59 1/2, may be subject to a 10% federal tax penalty.
 Investments mentioned may not be suitable for all investors.
 There is no guarantee that these statements, opinions or forecasts provided herein will prove to be correct.

 Roth IRA owners must be 59½ or older and have held the IRA for five years before tax-free withdrawals are permitted.
 Additionally, each converted amount may be subject to its own five-year holding period.
 Converting a traditional IRA into a Roth IRA has tax implications.
 Investors should consult a tax advisor before deciding to do a conversion.
-Please note, changes in tax laws may occur at any time and could have a substantial impact on each person’s situation.
-While we are familiar with the tax provisions presented herein, as Financial Advisors of RJFS, we are not qualified to render advice on tax or legal matters.
-You should discuss tax or legal matters with the appropriate professional.
+Changes in tax laws may occur at any time and could have a substantial impact on each person’s situation.

 To learn more about Provenance Wealth Advisors financial planning services click here or contact us at info@provwealth.com